https://invisible-island.net/ncurses/man/

 BUGS

-Mouse events from xterm are not ignored in canonical mode if they have
+Mouse events from xterm are not ignored in canonical ("cooked") mode if

 An ncurses window must enable keypad(3x) to correctly receive mouse